The Landscape of Ottawa logistics roadmap, view of the Chateau Laurier.

 • Ottawa Magazine

-Roland is a 2024 TMAC Gold Medalist for Best Landscape Photograph and Silver Medalist for Best 4-Image Story.
+Roland is the 2024 TMAC Gold Medalist for Best Landscape Photograph and Silver Medalist for Best 4-Image Story.

 📩 Contact Roland for assignments, partnerships, and licensing inquiries.